 1 Project Name Homeowner Housing Assistance Target Area LMA Preservation Area WBRP Service Area LMA Regeneration Area - Outside WBRP Goals Supported Preservation of existing affordable housing stock.
-Needs Addressed Affordable Housing Preservation Funding CDBG: \$318,886 Description Activities completed under this project will include moderate rehabilitation, accessibility improvements and facade improvements at owner-occupied housing units.
+Needs Addressed Affordable Housing Preservation Funding CDBG: \$326,951 Description Activities completed under this project will include moderate rehabilitation, accessibility improvements and facade improvements at owner-occupied housing units.
 Owners will meet income qualifications.
-Target Date 4/30/2020 Estimate the number and type of families that will benefit from the proposed activities Housing rehabilitation activities will be performed at housing units owned and/or occupied by income-qualified residents.
+Target Date 4/30/2022 Estimate the number and type of families that will benefit from the proposed activities Housing rehabilitation activities will be performed at housing units owned and/or occupied by income-qualified residents.
 The City typically completes 20-25 housing rehab activities under this project each year.
 Location Description The homeowner rehabilitation program is open to all income-qualified residents in the City.
 Homeowner applications are accepted on a rolling cycle.
 There is not a waiting list at this time.
 All locations are TBD.
 Planned Activities Homeowner requests for housing rehabilitation vary depending on specific needs.
-Work performed under this project will likely include roof, siding, door and window replacement; new soffit, fascia and gutters; new HVAC plumbing and electrical; and emergency water and sewer line replacemnt.
+Work performed under this project will likely include roof, siding, door and window replacement; new soffit, fascia and gutters; new HVAC plumbing and electrical; and emergency water and sewer line replacement.
 Homeowner assistance is provided through a 0% interest, deferred interest mortgage.
 Homeowner grants are available under very limited circumstances, typically for construction of accessibility ramps and facade repairs completed through subrecipient agreement(s).
 Additionally, CDBG funds will be utilized to support additional rehabilitation work on Lead Safe Homes Initiative units.
 2 Project Name Rental Housing Assistance Target Area LMA Preservation Area WBRP Service Area LMA Regeneration Area - Outside WBRP Goals Supported Preservation of existing affordable housing stock.
-Needs Addressed Affordable Housing Preservation Funding CDBG: \$69,400
+Needs Addressed Affordable Housing Preservation Funding CDBG: \$69,400 CDBG: \$69,400

 Description Rental housing rehabilitation assistance will be limited to housing owned by the Bloomington Housing Authority or a not-for-profit organization.
-At least 51% of units must be occupied by income- qualified households.
-The Lead Safe Homes Initiative could support lead mitigation and healthy homes work in multi-family units in Program Year 2021, although, the program will only be opened to owner- occupants initially.
-Target Date 4/30/2022 Estimate the number and type of families that will benefit from the proposed activities An estimated 47 low-to-moderate income households will benefit from rental housing rehabilitation programs.
+At least 51% of units must be occupied by incomequalified households.
+The Lead Safe Homes Initiative could support lead mitigation and healthy homes work in multi-family units in Program Year 2021, although, the program will only be opened to owner-occupants initially.
+No funding has been added to the 2021 Annual Action Plan for the Lead Safe Homes Initiative.
+Target Date 4/30/2022 and type of families rental h An estimated 47 low-to-moderate income households will benefit from rental housing rehabilitation programs.
 Many will qualify for the program at 30% or below Area Median Income.
 Location Description 701 S. Evans 823 W. Oakland 504 W. Washington Planned Activities This project will support three activities at income-qualified housing projects.
 Bloomington Housing Authority will receive \$40,000 towards boiler system replacements at Irvin South Apartments and McGraw Apartments.
 Mid Central Community Action will receive \$29,400 for HVAC and ADA improvements at Mayor's Manor.
-3 Project Name Rehabilitation Service Delivery Target Area LMA Preservation Area WBRP Service Area LMA Regeneration Area - Outside WBRP Goals Supported Preservation of existing affordable housing stock.
-Needs Addressed Affordable Housing Preservation Funding CDBG: \$19,000 Description This project will cover expenses related to the delivery of all rehabilitation programs performed under this Annual Action Plan.
+3 Project Name Rehabilitation Service Delivery Target Area LMA Preservation Area WBRP Service Area Goals Supported Preservation of existing affordable housing stock.
+Needs Addressed Affordable Housing Preservation Funding CDBG: \$19,000 Affordable Housing Preservation CDBG: \$19,000 Description This project will cover expenses related to the delivery of all rehabilitation programs performed under this Annual Action Plan.
 Expenses may include but not be limited to: staff expenses, postage, office supplies, advertising, printing and environmental testing and clearance.
 Target Date 4/30/2022